 Most new Tiger Lake chips will also come with one of Intel's new Xe graphics cards built-in.
 The company claims this will double performance compared with last year's Gen11 graphics.

-Last, but very much not least, Tiger Lake will support Thunderbolt 4.
+Tiger Lake also supports Thunderbolt 4.
 It's the first platform of its type to support the new technology, which enables rapid file transfer and the ability to output up to 8K, or four 4K displays at once.

 The new H-series chips are targeted towards more powerful gaming devices, so the specs are bumped up a bit: